 Yields four or five patties.

-Stir together everything except the egg and the pecans in a saucepan and heat the mixture to a boil.
-Boil until most of the water has been absorbed by the oats.
-Turn off the heat and stir in the pecans.
-Now wait about a minute before you add the egg.
-Mix the egg in and allow everything to cool for several minutes.
+Stir together everything except the oats, egg, and the pecans in a saucepan and heat the mixture to a boil.
+Now add the oats.
+Reduce heat and simmer until most of the water has been absorbed by the oats.
+Now wait about a minute before you add the egg and the pecans.
+Mix in the egg and allow everything to cool for several minutes.
 Since you’ll most likely form the patties by hand, you want the material to be cool enough to handle.

 Form the patties — perhaps coating your hands with a little oil first — and then cook them on the grill or in the oven.
 Cooking time will depend entirely on the temperature of your grill or oven.
 I usually plate mine up after no more than ten minutes.